based2/KB/network/ip_filter.md

 block from any to 104.21.12.231
 # https://tracker.viriback.com/index.php?q=Lokibot
 block from any to 104.21.13.124
+# DNS https://blog.sucuri.net/2024/03/sign1-malware-analysis-campaign-history-indicators-of-compromise.html assets.watchasync[.]com
+block from any to 104.21.15.235
 # DNS https://unit42.paloaltonetworks.com/threat-brief-ivanti-cve-2023-46805-cve-2024-21887/ oast[.]com https://tracker.viriback.com/index.php?q=Lokibot
 block from any to 104.21.18.0/24
 # https://tracker.viriback.com/index.php?q=Lokibot